fossabot/blaze/README.md

 ## Build

 By default, **blaze** is built against the Python 2.7 libraries.
-In order to build for Python 3, switch the `cpython` dependencies under [Cargo.toml](https://github.com/initbar/blaze/blob/master/src/Cargo.toml).

-Otherwise, build is as simple as running `make`:
+In order to build for Python 3, switch to Python 3 features under [Cargo.toml](https://github.com/initbar/blaze/blob/master/src/Cargo.toml).
+Otherwise, building is as simple as running `make`:

 ```bash
 ~$ make